Latent Chain-of-Thought World Modeling for End-to-End Driving: : Driving with Latent CoT

 \paragraph{Task} We aim to design a policy that maps sensor streams and ego state inputs to future trajectories.
 Following previous works on reasoning VLA for driving~\cite{wang2025alpamayo}, we regard E2E driving as modeling an autoregressive distribution over a token sequence that concatenates input information, (optional) reasoning trace, and the future trajectory of the ego vehicle $\tau$:

-where each component conditions on all previous ones.
-The inputs of the model include $o_{\text{image}}$, $M$ front-view (or multi-camera) frames over the last $L$ steps; and $o_{\text{ego}}$, egomotion history.
+where each component conditions on all previous ones. \reviewadd{Throughout the paper, ``E2E'' refers to this inference-time mapping from sensor inputs to trajectory tokens.} The inputs of the model include $o_{\text{image}}$, $M$ front-view (or multi-camera) frames over the last $L$ steps; and $o_{\text{ego}}$, egomotion history.
 Given these inputs, the model produces (optional) $\textsc{Reason}$ tokens followed by the future trajectory of the ego vehicle $\tau$.
 We parameterize $\tau$ as the full 6.4\,\text{s} future at 10\,\text{Hz}, yielding a sequence of 64 future waypoints:

 \paragraph{Input Tokenizers} \textit{Image tokenizer:} Following standard VLM practice, each frame in $o_{\text{image}}$ is tokenized independently using a ViT-based encoder (e.g.,~\cite{bai2025qwen2p5,qwen2025qwen3vl}), producing a sequence of visual tokens $\;o_{\mathrm{img}}=\mathrm{Tok}_{\mathrm{img}}\!\big(V_{t-L:t}^{1:M}\big)$.
 Tokens from different camera views and timestamps are concatenated to form the full visual token sequence. \textit{Egomotion tokenizer:} The ego vehicle's historical kinematics (speed, yaw rate, past $k$ control actions) are embedded into a compact set of tokens $\;o_{\mathrm{ego}}=\mathrm{Tok}_{\mathrm{ego}}(e_t)$ with learned positional encoding.